 Unclaimed Ashes and the Stories They Hold Across New Zealand, funeral homes are quietly entrusted with the care of thousands of unclaimed ashes.
 Each vessel represents a life lived with memories and connections that deserve recognition.
 While headlines recently highlighted the scale of unclaimed ashes held at a West Auckland funeral home, the truth is […]

-Our recent bus-stop and social media advertising around casket choices did reveal some fairly curious preferences: a cleansak, a body-bag, a wheelie-bin, a cardboard box – though one person has proposed a simple ‘no-dying’ policy, sidestepping the discussion entirely… So in the interests of addressing some of the questions online and simply knowing stuff, here’s […]
+Wheelie bin on a Wednesday Our recent bus-stop and social media advertising around casket choices did reveal some fairly curious preferences: a cleansak, a body-bag, a wheelie-bin, a cardboard box – though one person has proposed a simple ‘no-dying’ policy, sidestepping the discussion entirely… So in the interests of addressing some of the questions online […]

 The Deep Bond We Share: Grieving Our Pets